openlookeng/openLooKeng-installation/README.md

 wget -O - https://download.openlookeng.io/install.sh | bash
 ```

-Normally, you don\'t need to do any thing, except for the installation to complete.
+Normally, you don\'t need to do anything, except for the installation to complete.
 It will automatically start the service.

-Execute below command to stop openLooKeng service.:
+Execute the command below to stop openLooKeng service.:

 ```shell
 /opt/openlookeng/bin/stop.sh
 ```

-Execute below command to start openLooKeng Command Line client:
+Execute the command below to start openLooKeng Command Line client:

 ```shell
 /opt/openlookeng/bin/openlk-cli